bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 ![Voted Screen](ivoted.png)

 I'd like to reiterate that my Express server is not meant to be considered production-ready.
 Outside of security, another big drawback to storing our `voteAccount` keypair on a backend server is that we are beholden to our hosting provider.
 If our server goes down, our keypair is lost.
-A much better alternative is to use something called a [Program Derived Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses) which is native to Solana.
-I may explore this in a future post.
+A much better alternative is to use something called a [Program Derived Address](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses) which is native to Solana. ~~I may explore this in a future post~~ (**UPDATE**: I wrote a follow up post on PDAs which can be found [here](https://www.brianfriel.xyz/understanding-program-derived-addresses/)).

 ## Deploying our completed work for the rest of the world to see